astroNils/MLtools/README.md

 ## Citing BOULDERING

-If you use MLtools in your research or wish to refer to the baseline results published in TBD, please use the following citation entry.
+If you use MLtools and the BOULDERING algorithm in your research or wish to refer to the dataset or baseline results published in the Journal of Geophysical Research: Planets, please use one of the following citation entries:

+**Article:**

+> Prieur, N. C., Amaro, B., Gonzalez, E., Kerner, H., Medvedev, S., Rubanenko, L., S. C., Werner, Z. Xiao,  D., Zastrozhnov, M. G. A., Lapôtre (2023a).
+Automatic characterization of boulders on planetary surfaces from high-resolution satellite images.
+Journal of Geophysical Research: Planets, 128, e2023JE008013. https://doi.org/10.1029/2023JE008013.

+**Dataset:**

+> Prieur, N. C., Amaro, B., Gonzalez, E., Kerner, H., Medvedev, S., Rubanenko, L., S. C., Werner, Z. Xiao,  D., Zastrozhnov, M. G. A., Lapôtre (2023b).
+Input and output data (images + boulder labels, model setup, model weights and more) for the manuscript "Automatic characterization of boulders on planetary surfaces from high-resolution satellite images" v0.0.1 [Dataset].
+Zenodo. https://doi.org/10.5281/zenodo.8171052.

+**Software (MLtools):**

+> Prieur, N. C., Amaro, B., Gonzalez, E., Kerner, H., Medvedev, S., Rubanenko, L., S. C., Werner, Z. Xiao,  D., Zastrozhnov, M. G. A., Lapôtre (2023c).
+Python code for the manuscript "Automatic characterization of boulders on planetary surfaces from high-resolution satellite images” v0.0.1 [Software].
+Zenodo. https://doi.org/10.5281/zenodo.8367599.

+I will try to upload frequently the latest version of the code (a.k.a this Github repository) on Zenodo, but the master branch will always be the most up-to-date working version of the algorithm (hopefully :).